-- School Provision The staff, SENCO and parents will work together in school to set appropriate targets/provision within school for the child.
+- School Provision: The staff, SENDCO and parents will work together in school to set appropriate targets/provision within school for the child.
 It may be decided at this point to place the child on the external support stage.
 Provision will include a differentiated curriculum and an Individual Education Plan (IEP).

-- External Support – If the child does not make sufficient progress as a result of the targets put in place by school, the teacher, in consultation with the SENCO will talk to parents about asking for further advice from outside professionals, including Specialist Teachers, Psychologists, Speech and Language Therapists or other health professionals.
+- External Support: If the child does not make sufficient progress as a result of the targets put in place by school, the teacher, in consultation with the SENDCO will talk to parents about asking for further advice from outside professionals, including Specialist Teachers, Psychologists, Speech and Language Therapists or other health professionals.
 These professionals will assess the needs of the child and work together to develop further actions for development.
 At both stages, IEPs will be reviewed termly.

 For the majority of children with special educational needs or disabilities, the previous stages are adequate.
 However, for some children the action needs to be taken further.